IIIF/api/source/api/extension/navplace/index.md

 Situations which are not in scope include

-*   Link a IIIF resource to a single or multiple imaginary or extraterrestrial locations
 *   Spatiotemporal alignment with the place, as in a timeline or specific placement because of time
 *   Georeferencing to overlay maps or warp maps into coordinate space
 *   3D spatial representation